 4. Suspension Bridge and Hurricane Falls–Strenuous Hiking at Tallulah Gorge

 Sometimes, I like to save the best for last.
-The trail to the suspension bridge and Hurricane Falls is both the best and most difficult trail at Tallulah Gorge State Park.
+The trail to the suspension bridge and Hurricane Falls is one of the toughest trails you’ll be hiking at Tallulah Gorge State Park, but it’s also a must!

 The first thing I should mention is that the suspension bridge staircase trail is composed of a total of 1,062 steps (one way)–if you cross the bridge and continue your path toward Hurricane Falls.